linuxaustralia/constitution_and_policies/constitution.md

 * by delivering the notice to the person personally, or
 * by sending the notice by pre-paid post to the address of the person, or
-* by sending the notice by electronic transmission to an address specified by the person for giving or serving the notice.
+* by sending the notice by electronic transmission to an address specified by the person for giving or serving the notice, or
+* by sending or posting the notice by electronic transmission to the association's announcement channels and/or website.

 _AdmNot-2_: A notice is taken to have been given to or served on a person, unless the contrary is proved: